hatonthecat/RockPiS/README.md

 ![image](https://github.com/hatonthecat/RockPiS/assets/76194453/3042efc9-6737-4891-999d-e3761b69c537)

 It's possible VNC isn't installed on Armbian.
 Will have to try the adb method.
-I had already installed Java and the Android SDK but I probably missed a directory or creating the "special folder" and ini files, since it didn't work the last time.
+I had already installed Java and the Android SDK but I probably missed a directory or creating the "special folder" and ini files, since it didn't work the last time. (assuming this method lets me remote in)